 AccountingPage address: http://grad.mnsu.edu/programs/bulletin/msacct.html

-The Master of Accounting (MAcc) is a graduate professional degree designed to prepare students for public and private accounting and to provide students with the 150 credit hours required by most states before taking the Uniform Certified Public Accountant (CPA) Exam.
+The Master of Science in Accounting (MSA) is a graduate professional degree designed to prepare students for public and private accounting and to provide students with the 150 credit hours required by most states before taking the Uniform Certified Public Accountant (CPA) Exam.
 This program enables students to complete the program in one year and contains fifteen two credit courses or 30 credit hours in total.
 The program includes graduate accounting courses and graduate business electives from the Minnesota State University, Mankato MBA program.
 The program is designed to not only prepare students for the CPA examination but also to provide a strong knowledge of accounting principles and business applications.

-Master of Accounting Curriculum
+Master of Science in Accounting Curriculum

 Required Courses (16 Credits)